Micajah Coffin: Family life

-On June 1, 1757, Micajah Coffin, at age 23, married Abigail Coleman, the daughter of Elihu Coleman, a distinguished Quaker preacher of his day in the Nantucket Quaker Meeting House.
+On June 1, 1757, Micajah Coffin, at age 23, married Abigail Coleman, the daughter of Elihu Coleman, a distinguished Quaker preacher of his day, in the Nantucket Quaker Meeting House.
 They had four children: Isaiah, Gilbert, Jedida, and Zenas Coffin.
-Their youngest son, Zenas Coffin, became Nantucket's wealthiest eighteenth century triangle trade merchants.
+Their youngest son, Zenas Coffin, became Nantucket's wealthiest eighteenth century triangle trade merchant.
 His first cousin was Sir Admiral Isaac Coffin.

 Business career

 Coffin was one of the leading mariners and triangle traders in the import and export of whale oil.
 Coffin and two of his sons, Gilbert Coffin and Zenas Coffin, operated a Nantucket based whaling firm during the late eighteenth and early nineteenth centuries called Micajah Coffin and Sons.
 Their firm conducted business dealing in whale oil, candles, potash, and supplies to Nantucket.
 Their firm not only conducted trade in eastern United States ports, but also in the West Indies, France, Nova Scotia, Brazil, and England.
 Their firm became very wealthy in the triangle trade and laid the foundation for Zenas Coffin's future fortune which he later used to enrich the island.

+Coffin's first sailing vessels were sloops that went on short whaling and trading cruises.
+Micajah was either the owner or had business interests in the following sloops: